Alexandrshy/articles/algorithms/binary-search-tree/README.md

 # Data structures.
-Binary Search Tree in JavaScript [Draft]
+Binary Search Tree in JavaScript

 In parallel to a series of articles where I make out [question for interviews with Frontend developers](https://dev.to/alexandrshy/frontend-job-interview-questions-1-html-questions-mej) I decided to touch on a more practical topic — algorithms and data structures.
 In these articles, we'll try to analyze Binary Search Trees and write our implementation in JavaScript.